mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Nem Con

 It is frequently unnecessary to take a record of the voting at meetings and it usually sufficient to record the motions as ‘Carried by a large majority’ or ‘Defeated by general consent’.
 It is not always safe to suppose, because nobody votes against a motion, that it is carried *unanimously*.
 For a motion to be carried unanimously everybody present must vote in favour.
 It does not mean only that nobody must vote against it.
-It is not unanimmous if some members abstain.
+It is not unanimous if some members abstain.
 The safest method if therefore to record the motion as carried or lost *nem com* (from the Latin *nemine contradicente*, which means no one contradiciting).

 ## Voting on election of committees and officers